 The texture is ultra-moist from the olive oil and the ricotta, and has a nice chew from the addition of finely ground cornmeal.
 Because we use oil, not butter, this cake can sit on your counter, or in your fridge, for days, and it will not dry out.
 Shockingly it tastes as good on its third day as its first — if it lasts that long.

 Here are 3 tips for making lemon ricotta olive oil cake:

-Citrus zest + sugar = love: One of the best ways to infuse citrus flavor into any baked good isn’t with juice, believe it or not.
+Citrus zest + sugar = love.
+One of the best ways to infuse citrus flavor into any baked good isn’t with juice, believe it or not.
 A lot of the flavor and color in lemon baked goods actually comes from the zest.
-When you rub lemon zest into your sugar before doing anything else, the sugar actually pulls out all the flavor and takes it on, which intensifies the taste of your final cake.
+When you rub lemon zest into sugar before mixing, the sugar actually pulls out the flavor and takes it on.
+This intensifies the taste of your final cake.

 Use good olive oil: Again, there’s no butter in this cake.
 Your main fat source is all olive oil, so you want to make sure your star ingredient is high quality.
-This cakedoesn’t taste overwhelmingly of olive oil, but you still want to have that hint of flavor in the final product, so I recommend extra virgin olive oil, which has a more olive-y taste.
+This cakedoesn’t taste overwhelmingly of olive oil.
+However, you still want to have that hint of flavor in the final product.
+That’s why I recommend extra virgin olive oil, which has a more olive-y taste.

 Measure your flour correctly.
 I can’t say it enough!
 Using the spoon and sweep method, where you gently spoon flour into the measuring cup and sweep off the excess with a straight edge, will help make sure your cake doesn’t come out dry or tough.

 Did you make this lemon ricotta snacking cake?
 Tag me on Instagram or TikTok @easygayoven!
 I would love to see what you make.

 + Show / Hide Comments